 How do you make a Chocolate Chip Cookie Cake?

 To make this cake I modified my Milk & Cookies Cake, and swapped out some of the granulated sugar for light brown sugar.
 I also used milk instead of buttermilk, but really you could go either way — buttermilk will yield a slightly less sweet cake due to the tartness of it.

 When making the cake, be sure to coat your chocolate chips in flour.
 This is an important step, and if you don’t do it they’ll likely sink to the bottom of your pans.
 I actually forgot to coat mine.
 It’s honestly the worst feeling.
 Folding in those chocolate chips and then realizing you forgot to toss them in flour!!
 I baked them up anyhow (what else was I going to do with that cake batter??) and they didn’t sink too badly, but they sank more than I’d like.
 So, don’t skip this step!

-Once the layers were done, I whipped up a batch of my edible chocolate chip cookie dough.
+Once the layers were done, I whipped up a batch of my edible cookie dough.

 Can You Eat Raw Cookie Dough?

 This may depend on where you live or where you get your ingredients, so you know better than I do what sort of risk this poses to you.
-The good news is that this Chocolate Chip Cookie Cake contains an edible cookie dough recipe that is egg-free and safe to eat.
-If you’re concerned about eating raw flour too, you can bake the flour on a baking sheet for 5mins at 350F.
-This is said to kill off any potential bacteria that may be lingering.
+The good news is that this Chocolate Chip Cookie Cake contains an edible cookie dough recipe that is egg-free with heat-treated flour and is safe to eat.

 If you don’t want to do it this way, you can make the cookie dough filling lighter and fluffier by adding a bit more milk or cream until it’s more of a spreadable consistency.
 Either method works.
 Do not chill the cookie dough before using if you do it this way though.